Myndex/TurboContrastulator/production/script.md

 every seventh case via non-reversible tremie pipe to the differential dev spring-roller on the W axis of the grameters.

-And now, utilizing the latest advances in artificially derived machine intelligence, we can now say with complete confidence the order of operations to maximize the functionality, such that we can present, in the simplest possible manner, what we would further describe as, an expressed plurality of the following de-complexified planar linguistic tutorial.
+And now, utilizing the latest advances in artificially flavored machine intelsentience, we can now say with complete confidence the order of opteritations to maximize the functionality, such that we can present, in the simplest possible manner, what we would further describe as, an expressed plurality of the following de-complexified planar linguistic tutorial.